lnyswonger/lnyswonger/README.md

 With 20 years' experience at Microsoft, I currently lead our technical content and learning teams for Azure for Operators (AFO).
 As a seasoned leader, I take pride in fostering a culture of collaboration and innovation within my team.

-Outside of work, I enjoy spending time with my wife and two furry friends in the greater Seattle area.
-I also have two grown children who reside in Southern California. 🏄🏻‍♀️🏖️🌴
+Outside of work, I enjoy spending time with my family in Southern California. 🏄🏻‍♀️🏖️🌴

 🚀 Founder: [Homebrewing.ai](http://www.homebrewing.ai)